WrappedUsername/Web-Dev-Notes/Blog Build Notes/WIP Articles/README.md

 Today we are doing a deep dive, exploring the best cryptocurrency wallets available or will become available sometime in 2023.

 We will also find the safest crypto wallet with the highest level of security, according to the specific features of the wallet.
+I will show my top picks for the most secure wallets with this trophy. 🏆

 Crypto wallets are one of the most important technologies when it comes to blockchain technology.
 With a crypto wallet, you can send and receive cryptocurrencies, but your wallet also holds your NFTs.
 NFTs or Non-Fungible Tokens exist on the Ethereum blockchain and other blockchains like Solana, Tezos, etc. NFTs can be collected and saved in your wallet which is why they need the wallet technology to participate in web3 and blockchain technologies like NFTs.

 ## Why Do I Need a Crypto Wallet?
 To use cryptocurrencies or use web3 technologies, one has to have a crypto wallet.